pantrypoints/sp/content/en/research/countries/china/xi/chapter-11g.md

 thought, and promptly channel and resolve emotional discussions.

 The social mentality is a barometer of economic and social development.
-The 19th National Congress of the Communist Party of China emphasized that it is necessary to strengthen the construction of the social psychological service system and cultivate a self-esteem, self-confidence, rationality, peace and positive social mentality.
+The 19th National Congress of the CCP emphasized that it is necessary to strengthen the construction of the social psychological service system and cultivate a self-esteem, self-confidence, rationality, peace and positive social mentality.
 To this end, it is necessary to further improve the methods and methods of ideological and political work, and take humanistic care and psychological